 EBRHA is a full-service nonprofit organization dedicated to promoting fair, safe and well-maintained residential rental housing that is compliant with local ordinances and state/federal laws.
-We offer our rental property owner and manager members city-specific and timely education, one-on-one property management advice, free rental forms, networking opportunities, and advocacy at the state and local level.
-EBRHA supports our members, neighbors and local businesses with community improvement and sustainability initiatives.
+EBRHA offers rental property owner and manager members city-specific and timely education, one-on-one property management advice, free rental forms, networking opportunities, and advocacy at the state and local level.
+EBRHA supports members, neighbors and local businesses with community improvement and sustainability initiatives.